Program in American Studies

-“American Studies offers the promise of a sustained education in what it is to live in this twenty-first century American world.
-Knowledge about this world, this country, and about how it came to be historically and about how diverse and varied peoples make their lives in this world and call it America…depends on open conversations that are alternately serious, playful, fun, and painful.”
+American studies offers the promise of a sustained education in what it is to live in this twenty-first century American world.
+Knowledge about this world, this country, about how diverse and varied peoples make their lives in it and call it America, depends on open conversations that are alternately serious, playful, fun, and painful.

 On March 7, 2019, Kandice Chuh, professor of English and American studies and coordinator of the American studies certificate program at The Graduate Center, CUNY, delivered a lecture, “Asian Americanist Critique in the ‘Asian Century’,” as part of the 2018-19 Asian American Studies Lecture Series.

 The Feb.
 15 symposium “Japanese/America: Transpacific and Hemispheric” was free and open to the public, and included lectures, discussion, and musical performance exploring the participation of people of Japanese descent in the societies and politics of the Pacific Rim and the Americas.